-Acne Effects up to 80% of teens and about 10% of adults.
+Acne affects up to 80% of teens and about 10% of adults.
 Whether it’s an occasional pimple or a daily struggle with break outs, the battle against acne can seem never ending.

 Acne occurs when the hair follicle becomes plugged with oil (sebum), dead skin cells and bacteria.
 Each follicle is connected to a Sebaceous gland which secretes oil to lubricate the hair and skin.
-Normally, oil is excreted onto the surface of the skin however with acne prone skin an excessive amount of oil, dead skin cells and bacteria build up forming a plug in the follicle.
+Normally, oil is excreted onto the surface of the skin.
+However, with acne prone skin, an excessive amount of oil, dead skin cells and bacteria build up forming a plug in the follicle.
 This plug leads to whiteheads and blackheads.
-Red raised spots develop when the hair follicles become inflamed, infected or traumatized by picking.
 Inflammation that develops deep inside the hair follicle results in cysts.
 Severe acne can cause residual scars due to damaged skin.

-It is unknown what causes the increased production of oil, but heredity and hormones play a role.
-Acne is not caused by dietary factors or lack of hygiene.
-In fact scrubbing the skin or cleansing with harsh soaps can irritate the skin which can exasperate existing skin conditions.
+Contrary to popular belief, acne is not caused by dietary factors or lack of hygiene.
+In fact, scrubbing or cleansing with harsh soaps can irritate the skin which can exasperate existing skin conditions.

-Mild acne the result of bacterial infection close to the surface of the skin and result in whiteheads and/or blackheads.
+Mild acne is the result of a bacterial infection that is close to the surface of the skin.
+This results in whiteheads and/or blackheads.

 Moderate acne is the result of bacterial infection deeper in the pore.
 This results in papules or pustules, more commonly known as pimples or zits.

 Severe acne occurs when the infection is very deep in the pore and results in Nodules and Cysts.
 Nodules are hard, painful bumps under the skins surface and left untreated they can flare up repeatedly.
-Cysts are similar to nodules, but they are generally larger lesions filled with pus and just like nodules can be painful as well as cause scarring.
-Always remember that squeezing a nodule or cyst will not speed up the healing process, it will in fact prolong it and can cause more
+Cysts are similar to nodules, but they are generally larger lesions filled with pus and just like nodules can be painful and cause scarring.

 Other treatment options include: